 Final Poop Pointers

-Remember, your dog's stool tells a lot about their health.
-Follow these tips to better understand their dog and their health:
+Remember, your dog's stool tells you a lot about their health.
+Follow these tips to better understand your dog and their health:

 • When your dog poops, look for the four Cs: color, content, consistency, and coating.

-• Always take fresh stool samples to every vet appointment.
+• Always take fresh stool samples to every veterinarian appointment.

 • Clean up dog poop immediately whether on walks or in the backyard.

-• Notify your vet immediately if your dog's stools change drastically, your dog starts eating their own poop, having frequent accidents in the house, or if they've gone more than 24 hours without pooping.
+• Notify your veterinarian immediately if your dog's stools change drastically or if your dog starts eating their own poop, having frequent accidents in the house, or they've gone more than 24 hours without pooping.